Updated: Mar 23

 European Starlings are not going anywhere!

 You read that correctly, I just quoted myself.
 And you can take my quote to the bank and invest it in a high-risk fund.
 It is a strong truth.
 It would be financially irresponsible, and likely impossible, to eliminate European Starlings from the North American landscape.
 It would take an effort on par to wiping out the Carolina Parakeet or the Passenger Pigeon.
 Should it be considered?
-Flock no.
+Flock no. Take that hate and direct it into something far more useful.

 An Establishment of European Starlings